 The personal research operator in the principal's voice.

-Saigar is a single-user agentic research system: six agents, twenty-four stages, two pipelines, and one principal.
-It runs the literature, debates the position, drafts the artefact, and never breaches the principal's voice.
+Saigar is a single-user agentic research system: eighteen agents, sixty-six stages, four pipelines, and one principal.
+It runs the literature, debates the position, drafts the artefact, designs the layout, and never breaches the principal's voice.
 This is what Sagar is building.

-The principal stays in the loop at three gates: literature screen approval, analytical approach approval, publish approval.
+The principal stays in the loop at three to four gates per pipeline: literature screen approval, analytical approach approval, publish approval, and design approval where it applies.
 Everything else is autonomous, recorded, and reviewable.

 Saigar does not autopublish.
 The principal reviews and signs the artefact before it becomes editorial output.
 Saigar handles literature, debate, draft.
 The principal handles judgment.